-- The project has prepared 'timely annual work plans and budgets including procurement plans.
+• The project has prepared timely annual work plans and budgets including procurement plans.
 These work plans contain activities focused towards obtaining outputs that would lead to attainment of project objectives.
 However, delayed flow of funds has affected the implementation of the procurement plan and has slowed down timely implementation of project activities.
-For instance, some groups are still waiting to be supplied with necessary equipment and tools for tree nursery management while at the same time the office furniture is still to be procured. - The Review Team was informed by the PCO that the 150 monitoring and evaluation visits comprise two monthly joint visits by the PC and M&E Officer in addition to the usual monitoring visits by other project staff during their normal work.
+For instance, some groups are still waiting to be supplied with necessary equipment and tools for tree nursery management while at the same time the office furniture is still to be procured.
+It also worthy noting that the contract signing between KARI and ICRAF was delayed due to initial misunderstanding on working modalities between the two institutions.
+During the time of preparing the contract, the two institutions did all they could to make the process smooth and quick.

+- The Review Team was informed by the PCO that the 150 monitoring and evaluation visits comprise two monthly joint visits by the PC and M&E Officer in addition to the usual monitoring visits by other project staff during their normal work.
 For the purpose of transparency, accountability and cost effectiveness, there is need to combine the field monitoring visits to allow learning and sharing observations during the visits.
 This will ensure timely correction of project implementation aspects and value for money. - With regard to monitoring of aspects related to integrated ecosystem management, not all the institutional components proposed in the initial ESMF are in place.
 The critical one missing is Seconded Environmental and Social Specialist (SESS) whose main role is provision of technical backstopping on all aspects of environmental and social mitigation in the project area.
 Subsequently, some of the subprojects have been screened for environmental and social safeguards with participation of NEMA and District Environmental Officer (DEO) while other projects have not been screened. - The PCO reports significant constraints in the flow of funds resulting in delayed implementation of critical activities (see section 2.6).